 - Zambia – visa upon arrival; 3 months for tourism, 1 month for business

 No visa?
 No problem.
-Just visit the free visa countries first and if you still have the time and the dollars, you can try applying for those countries with visa requirements later.
+Just visit the visa free countries first and if you still have the time and the dollars, you can try applying for those countries with travel visa requirements later.

 If I get one, I would be more happy to get a thousand selfies in different places.
 Pictures are fond memories.
 Get on it while your skin is not that wrinkled yet.

-Traveling abroad is necessary.
+Travelling abroad is necessary and educational.
 Let me tell you why.
 I grew up with a nanny.
 I just learned to wash my clothes when I was already in college.

 I learned to cook when I got married.
 And I learned to use the washing machine and electric water heater when I stayed for a week in my brother in law in Australia.